joelnewswanger/Autonomous-Vehicles-Projects/LaneLine_Detection/README.md

 # **Finding Lane Lines on the Road**

 ### The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Use openCV tools to make a pipeline that finds lane lines on the road
 * Reflect on the work in a written report

 [//]: # (Image References)